Bitkub Coin Achieves Self Reported Market Capitalization of $154.19 Million (KUB)

-Bitkub Coin (KUB) traded 1.8% lower against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on March 8th.
-Bitkub Coin has a total market capitalization of $154.19 million and $478,417.19 worth of Bitkub Coin was traded on exchanges in the last day.
-One Bitkub Coin token can currently be bought for $1.71 or 0.00007744 BTC on major exchanges.
-In the last week, Bitkub Coin has traded 6.1% lower against the U.S. dollar.
+Bitkub Coin (KUB) traded 1.8% lower against the dollar during the 1-day period ending at 20:00 PM ET on March 8th.
+In the last week, Bitkub Coin has traded 6.6% lower against the dollar.
+Bitkub Coin has a total market cap of $154.19 million and approximately $510,501.51 worth of Bitkub Coin was traded on exchanges in the last 24 hours.
+One Bitkub Coin token can now be bought for $1.70 or 0.00007858 BTC on popular exchanges.

 About Bitkub Coin

-Bitkub Coin’s genesis date was April 27th, 2021.
+Bitkub Coin launched on April 27th, 2021.
 Bitkub Coin’s total supply is 110,000,000 tokens and its circulating supply is 88,750,000 tokens.
 The Reddit community for Bitkub Coin is https://reddit.com/r/bitkubchain and the currency’s Github account can be viewed here.
-Bitkub Coin’s official website is www.bitkubchain.com.
 The official message board for Bitkub Coin is medium.com/bitkubchain.
 Bitkub Coin’s official Twitter account is @bitkubchain and its Facebook page is accessible here.
+The official website for Bitkub Coin is www.bitkubchain.com.

 Bitkub Blockchain Technology Co., Ltd., a Bangkok-based financial company, has developed